isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/docs/2b-SetupPipeline-GoldLayerFabricWarehouse.md

-## Create Pipeline to ingest raw data and build silver layer flat table in **Fabric Lakehouse** and create second pipeline to build gold layer star schema tables in **Fabric Warehouse** using T-SQL
+## Create Pipeline to ingest raw data and build silver layer flat table in **Fabric Lakehouse** and create second pipeline to build gold layer star schema tables in **Fabric Warehouse** using SQL Stored Procedures (SPROCs)

 In this section you will creating two Fabric Data Factory Pipelines:
 * First Pipeline will have two steps to run Spark Notebooks to ingest raw data CSV files and create flat table in **Fabric Lakehouse** hence will setup Bronze and Silver Layer.